adewes/blitzdb/docs/source/index.rst

 Getting Started
 ---------------

-To get started, have a look at the :doc:`tutorial` or check out the API documentation.
+To get started, have a look at the basic :doc:`tutorial <tutorials/basics>` or check out the API documentation.

 Use Cases
 ---------